emmettng/emmettng/content/haskell/Monad-Reader.md

 ```

 4. Now we would like to:
-    1. Serialize the core output of each core functions above on the disk.
+    1. Serialize the core output of each core functions to the disk.
-    2. If relative env information changes, we performe the calculation.
+    2. If relative env information is new , we do the calculation.
-    3. If previous calculation is new, we performe this calculation.
+    3. If previous calculation is new, we do this calculation.
     4. otherwise, we deserialize what we saved on the disk.

 5. we need to name each stage